DOMAIN NAMES www.witiger.com

 Betty also queries

-Another thing brought to my attention is that why doesn't Google ban the users who repeatedly use "domain tasting" but only exclude the domain names in the meanwhile?
+Another thing brought to my attention is that why doesn't Google ban the users who repeatedly use "domain tasting" - instead choosing to only exclude the domain names in the meanwhile?
 I thought that it might be an issue of identifying the registrants, as they do not need to provide personal information when registering.

 .